McGill Method courses are now online. Visit our online-learning page for details.

 Instructors: Prof. Stuart McGill &

-This one day course is for advanced clinicians and performance specialists.
+This one-day course is geared for advanced clinicians and performance specialists.
 Mechanisms and training techniques used with world class athletes will be introduced and discussed.
 The development of movement/motor patterns, endurance, speed, and power within the principles that minimize back injury, or exacerbation of existing injury are work-shopped.
-Quantifying the athletic demands together with the current capabilities of the individual, influence program design.
-Specific topics include building resilience, training capacity, and strength and speed techniques within pain-free progressions.
-The day comprises of 3 lectures and 3 hands-on workshops.
+Specific topics covered include building resilience, training capacity, and strength and speed techniques within pain-free progressions.
+Formalization of some of the performance “tricks” including how to get through “sticking points”, and developing “superstiffness” will be done in lecture and practical sessions.

-2. McGill, S.M.
-Ultimate back fitness and performance, Sixth Edition, Backfitpro Inc, 2017
+Ultimate back fitness and performance, Sixth Edition, published by Backfitpro Inc (www.backfitpro.com), 2017

-Three DVD’s illustrating the Assessment and Therapeutic exercise techniques and Performance enhancing techniques used in the clinical portion of the course are also available:
+Three videos illustrating the assessment and therapeutic exercise techniques and performance enhancing techniques used in the clinical portion of the course are also available through Vimeo or DVD:

 McGill, S.M.
 (2012) The Ultimate back: Assessment and therapeutic exercise, Second Edition